Shane Young: Background

-Young was born in Napier, New Zealand, He trains at Auckland's City Kickboxing gym where he is the teammate of UFC fighters Israel Adesanya, Dan Hooker and Kai Kara-France.
+Young was born in Napier, New Zealand, and had a brother who died at the age of two.
+He went to Dilworth School, where he was the rugby team captain for two years.
+He studied to become an architect before pursuing a career in mixed martial arts.
 Young is of European and Māori descent and is affiliated with the Māori tribe Ngāti Kahungunu.
 He uses fighting as the platform to inspire New Zealand mixed-blood Māori to accept their Māori roots and to be sporting stars.

+He trains at Auckland's City Kickboxing gym where he is the teammate of UFC fighters Israel Adesanya, Dan Hooker and Kai Kara-France.

 Mixed martial arts career

 Early career

-Young started his professional MMA career in 2012 and amassed a record of 11-3 before being signed by the UFC.
+Young started his professional MMA career in 2012 and amassed a record of 11–3 before being signed by the UFC.

 Ultimate Fighting Championship

 Young made his promotional debut as a short notice replacement against Alexander Volkanovski on 19 November 2017 at UFC Fight Night: Werdum vs. Tybura.
 The bout proceeded at a catchweight of 150 pounds.
 Young lost the fight via unanimous decision.

-Young faced Rolando Dy on 23 June 2018 at UFC Fight Night: Cerrone vs. Edwards.
+Young faced Rolando Dy on 23 June 2018 at UFC Fight Night: Cowboy vs. Edwards.
 He won the fight via technical knockout in round two.
 This win earned him the Fight of the Night award.

-Young contemplated stepping away from fighting after his bout with Dy for the remainder of 2018 to tackle his depression after achieving the success and the fame at UFC Fight Night: Cerrone vs. Edwards of earning $50,000, where prior to the bout he had to borrow $40 to get to the airport for his flight to Singapore for the fight, and his mental health issues surrounding the break-up of his marriage where he spent most of the time with his family while seeking to reconnect with his Māori culture, which helped him to return to a healthy state of mind.
+Young contemplated stepping away from fighting for the remainder of 2018 to tackle issues with depression after his bout with Dy.
+Prior to the bout, he had to borrow $40 to get to the airport for his flight to Singapore for the fight, and was dealing mental health issues surrounding the break-up of his marriage.
+Young said that he spent most of the time with his family while seeking to reconnect with his Māori culture, which helped him to return to a healthy state of mind.

-Young returned to fighting and he faced Austin Arnett on 10 February 2019 at UFC 234.
+Young returned to fighting and faced Austin Arnett on 10 February 2019 at UFC 234.
 He won the fight via unanimous decision.